 The consultation ended on 31st July 2011.
 TLIO's response at the time is copied below.

-The government's fast-track cuts agenda preempted the excuse for sell-off whilst cuts in the Forestry Commission budget have been deemed necessary in response to a 25% reduction in the Department for Environment, Food and Rural Affairs' (DEFRA’s) funding imposed by the government as part of government cuts.
+The government's fast-track cuts agenda has been preempting the excuse for sell-off whilst cuts in the Forestry Commission budget are deemed necessary in response to a 25% reduction in the Department for Environment, Food and Rural Affairs' (DEFRA’s) funding imposed by the government as part of government cuts.

 Initially there were concerns that the panel, in answering to the same minister who cooked up the plans to sell the forests in the first place, could be under pressure to rubber-stamp more sell-offs.
 This has thankfully proved not to be the case.

-With the spread of sudden-oak death and now Ash disease die-back a continuing reality, the situation puts the onus on us as landrights campaigners to maintain and build upon the networks that have been forged in resisting the government's initial plans, rallying behind a public defence of the country's public forest management body (the Forestry Commission) so that it is better equipped to defend our broadleaved heritage from rapidly spreading diseases.
-As such, this is why it is important to be absolutely clear on why we value our forests remaining and thriving in Public ownership.
+With the spread of Ash-die back and sudden-oak death a continuing reality, the situation puts the onus on us as landrights campaigners to maintain and build upon the networks that have been forged in resisting the government's initial plans, rallying behind a public defence of the country's public forest management body (the Forestry Commission) so that it is better equipped to defend our broadleaved heritage from a rapidly spreading disease.
+As such, this is why it is important to be absolutely clear on why we value our forests remaining and thriving in public ownership.